Yihwan/faquity/README.md

 ### Multi-step Trade Confirmation Form
 Users should probably not be able to trade hundreds of thousands of dollars worth of assets with just one click! :) The first priority for future development is to add a multi-step trade confirmation form that also integrates trade errors.

+### Allow multiple demo accounts
+Currently, a user signed-in to a demo account will be automatically logged out if a different user logs into the demo account.

 ### Portfolio Snapshot Cron Job
 In order to chart portfolio performance over time, Faquity will run a cron job that creates a new `PortfolioSnapshot` for each user's portfolio.